Clinical Immunology

 Diroximel fumarate (Vumerity) Same active metabolite as dimethyl fumarate Same Better GI tolerability; otherwise same Same as dimethyl fumarate

-Cladribine (Mavenclad) Purine analog → selective T and B cell depletion (immune reconstitution therapy) ~58% Lymphopenia; herpes zoster; theoretical malignancy risk; teratogenic CBC before each course; 2 short courses/year × 2 years then no ongoing therapy needed
+Cladribine (Mavenclad) Purine analog → selective T and B cell depletion (immune reconstitution therapy) ~58% Lymphopenia; herpes zoster; theoretical malignancy risk; teratogenic — both partners require contraception × 6 months after last dose CBC before each course; 2 treatment weeks in year 1 and 2 treatment weeks in year 2 (cumulative dose 3.5 mg/kg); no treatment in years 3–4

 💎 Board Pearl